 This list only scratches the surface.
 Writing strong, effective, and relatable characters is a true craft.
 It will take plenty of practice and lots of rewriting to get it done properly.

 Just as important as the characters, is the plot.
 At its core, the plot is the sequence of events that take place in your story.
-But, the plot has to be written well in order for the book to be successful.
+But, the plot has to be written well for the book’s success.

 Like character development, plot development takes time and practice to learn.
 It is a good idea to read up on some basic elements of plot development, though, before attempting it on your own.

 - Plot and story structure go hand-in-hand.
-Familiarize yourself with the different types of story structure.
+Familiarize yourself with the different types of story structures.